-NQF #2888 is a newly submitted measure and is not currently publicly reported; it was recently added to the Medicare Shared Savings Program (MSSP) measure set and is planned for pay-for-reporting in the MSSP.
+NQF #2888 is a newly submitted measure and is not currently publicly reported; it was recently added to the Medicare Shared Savings Program (MSSP) measure set and is planned for pay-for-reporting use in the MSSP.
 The Standing Committee agreed that there is a performance gap, noting that as of 2010, more than two-thirds of Medicare beneficiaries had been diagnosed with or treated for two or more chronic conditions.
 People with multiple chronic conditions (MCCs) are more likely to be admitted to the hospital than those without chronic conditions or with a single chronic condition.
 Additionally, people with MCCs are more likely to visit the emergency department, use post-acute care (such as SNFs), and require home health assistance.
-The Standing Committee agreed that this is an important quality measure since it is specifically designed for the MCC population and few measures exist to assess their quality of care or improvement intiativies for that population.
+The Standing Committee agreed that this is an important quality measure since it is specifically designed for the MCC population, and few measures exist to assess quality of care or improvement intiativies for that population.
+The Standing Committee recommended this measure for endorsement.